sourcehut-mirrors/fennel-ls/README.md

 # fennel-ls
-A language server for fennel-ls.
+A language server for fennel.
 Supports Go-to-definition, and a little bit of completion suggestions.
 Fennel-LS uses static analysis, and does not execute your code.